 The satellite shows us detail that wouldn’t be easy to see from the ground.
 For instance, 29% of the above region has insufficient vegetation to register with the satellite.
 That is, the human made structures are so dense that there is no evidence of vegetation.

 The land cover tells us another story.
 From it, we can determine an energy balance for the city of Rome.
 The Italian nation has an annual energy consumption of 6.84e18 Joules per annum.
 Given this and the population of the city then the resulting energy draw down is 3e17Joules per annum.
 We can also determine the energy stored in the vegetation by using the land cover type and an estimate of the Joules per gram of vegetation.
 The result is 5e14Joules.
 That is, in one year, the city of Rome uses more than 600 times the amount of energy that’s immediately available within their city.

 Let’s extend the above region to the point where the local availability of energy satisfies the annual need of the people of Rome.
 For this we have the push the limits out about 11 times as shown in the following figure.

 The purpose of this exercise is to demonstrate the energy availability if people were to satisfy their needs using immediate resources.
 While the possibility exists, assuming a lossless energy transfer, recall that so doing would only satisfy the energy needs for one year.
 Then after, no vegetation would exist for subsequent years.
-Nor would any vegetation exist for any other purpose such as feeding people or feeding other life forms.
-The energy draw would effectively consume all life in the region.
+Thus, a strategy of returning to being a local agriculturalist is not viable.

 Cities represent the hallmark of our civilization.
 They indicate our ability to nurture and grow specialists.
 A specialist, whether a doctor, lawyer, plumber or other, can focus upon their task without undue concern about gathering food or protecting their family.
 Effectively, in cities, they can allocate all their effort and energy in pursuing their speciality.